 Parti-colored bat is not common on Djursland and shows no clear patterns of migration.
-The species has the main distribution in Northern Zealand, and the activity on Hesselø (see chapter below) in late April might be bats flying over from Zealand.
+The species has the main distribution in Northern Zealand, and the activity on Hesselø in late April might be bats flying over from Zealand.

 GENERAL OFFSHORE PATTERNS